Desert warthog: Behaviour

 Desert warthogs are diurnal and are largely herbivorous.
-One of the older females leads the group and they forage for grasses, leafy plants, flowers and fruit.
-They dig up rhizomes, edible tubers and bulbs with their snouts and tusks and will eat insects when food is scarce, and even carrion.
-They sometimes eat dung, including their own, and will tear bark from trees.
+One of the older females leads the group and they forage for grasses, leafy plants, flowers, and fruit.
+They dig up rhizomes, edible tubers, and bulbs with their snouts and tusks, and will eat insects when food is scarce, and even carrion.
+They sometimes eat dung, including their own, and tear bark from trees.

 Females come into oestrus every six weeks in the breeding season, which usually coincides with the end of the rainy season between March and May.
 Their frequent urination leaves scent markers that inform males of their receptive state.
-The gestation period is about 170 days and a litter of usually two or three piglets is born in one of the burrows.
-The young begin to emerge from the burrow for short periods when about three weeks old and as they get bigger they follow their mother closely.
-They are weaned at three or more months but remain dependent on their mother for several more months after that.
-She defends them from predators such as lions, leopards, cheetahs and hyaenas.
+The gestation period is about 170 days, and a litter of usually two or three piglets is born in one of the burrows.
+The young begin to emerge from the burrow for short periods when about three weeks old, and as they get bigger, they follow their mother closely.
+They are weaned at three or more months, but remain dependent on their mother for several more months after that.
+She defends them from predators such as lions, leopards, cheetahs, and hyaenas.
 The desert warthog has specific warning grunts that alert the rest of the group to danger.
-They may freeze initially but then rely on their speed to escape.
+They may freeze initially, but then rely on their speed to escape.
 They can travel for short distances at 55 km per hour as they run to the safety of one of their burrows.
-The young dive in head first but the older animals reverse direction and back in so that they can defend themselves with their tusks.
-The juveniles become sexually mature at one to one and a half years and life expectancy is ten or more years.
+The young dive in headfirst, but the older animals reverse direction and back in so that they can defend themselves with their tusks.
+The juveniles become sexually mature at one to one and a half years, and life expectancy is 10 or more years.